serkancagman/E-Commerce-Project/README.md

-# This is my first responsive E-Commerce React Project.
+# This is my responsive E-Commerce React Project.

 ## What's in this project ?
 ### Adding and removing products from the shopping cart.